The small-mass limit and white-noise limit of an infinite dimensional Generalized Langevin Equation: Summary of Results

 Finally, if $\Phi$ and parameters $\alpha,\, \beta$ satisfy stronger assumptions, then we are able to obtain better convergence than the result in Theorem~\ref{thm:limit:whitenoise:probconverge}.
 To be precise, we assume the following condition on $\Phi$. \begin{assumption} There exist constants $n,\, c>0$ such that for every $x,\, y\in\rbb$,

 \end{assumption} The assumption above is again a requirement about the growth of $\Phi'$ that guarantees a universal bound independent of $\epsilon$ on the solution $(x_\epsilon(t),v_\epsilon(t))$ of~\eqref{eqn:GLE-Markov:whitenoise:epsilon}, cf. Proposition~\ref{prop:limit:whitenoise:L2bound}.
-It is worthwhile to note that the class of polynomials of even degree satisfies Assumption~\ref{cond:Phi:whitenoise}.
+We remark that a function $\Phi$ satisfying Assumption~\ref{cond:Phi:whitenoise} need not satisfy Assumption~\ref{cond:Phi}, taking $\Phi$ a constant for example.
+It is also worthwhile to note that the class of polynomials of even degree satisfies Assumption~\ref{cond:Phi:whitenoise}.
 However, functions growing exponentially fast, e.g. $e^{x^2}$, do not.

-Also, we assume the following condition about parameters $\alpha,\,\beta$. \begin{assumption} Let $\alpha,\beta>0$ be as in~\eqref{c-k}.
+With regards to space regularities, we assume the following condition about parameters $\alpha,\,\beta$. \begin{assumption} Let $\alpha,\beta>0$ be as in~\eqref{c-k}.
 We assume that they satisfy

 \end{assumption}